-- N. Distribution or Sale of Controlled Substances means to deliver, sell, pass, share, or give any alcohol, drug, or mood-altering controlled substance, as defined herein, from one person to another or to aid in its use. - O. Possession of Controlled Substances means to possess or hold any alcohol, drug, or mood altering substance determined to be illegal or otherwise prohibited, on one's person, in one's personal belongings, one's locker, car, backpack, etc. - P. Drug Paraphernalia includes any instrument, utensil, or item which, in the administration's judgment, can be associated with the use of drugs, alcohol, or mood-altering substances.
+- M.N.
+Possession of Controlled Substances means to possess or hold any alcohol, drug, or mood altering substance determined to be illegal or otherwise prohibited, on one's person, in one's personal belongings, one's locker, car, backpack, etc. - N.O.
+Drug Paraphernalia includes any instrument, utensil, or item which, in the administration's judgment, can be associated with the use of drugs, alcohol, or mood-altering substances.
 Examples include but are not limited to roach clips, pipes, bowls, rolling papers, plastic bags of the type used to package and transport narcotics, blunts, and other materials.